Mrtracker-new/BAR/README.md

 1. Download the latest release of BAR.exe from the releases page
 2. No installation required - simply double-click the executable to run
-3. On first run, you'll need to create a user account with a strong password
+3. On first run, you'll need to initialize the device with a strong master password
 4. The application will automatically create the necessary directories and configuration files
 </details>